 Title II: Conservation

 The 1985 Farm Bill created the very first Conservation Title, although previous farm bills contained programs that played a similar role in encouraging or mandating farming practices geared toward environmental protection.
-In fact, America’s Soil Bank program from the 1950s and 60s laid the groundwork for what would become the Conservation Reserve Program (CRP) in 1985.
-Today, the CRP still establishes contracts with owners of highly vulnerable lands, taking that land out of production (for at least 10 years) to save soil, protect our rivers, streams and drinking water, enhance biodiversity, and even to serve as a form of supply management.
+In fact, America’s Soil Bank program from the 1950s and 60s laid the groundwork for what would become the Conservation Reserve Program (CRP) in 1985, which established contracts with owners of highly vulnerable lands, taking that land out of production (for at least ten years) to save soil, protect our rivers, streams and drinking water, enhance biodiversity, and even to serve as a form of supply management.
+CRP covered about 22 million acres of environmentally sensitive land at the end of fiscal 2022, with an annual budget of roughly $1.8 billion (making it USDA’s largest single conservation program).

-Funding for Conservation Title programs has expanded in the 30+ years since its creation, and now includes land retirement programs like CRP and “working lands” programs that reward farmers for establishing conservation practices on actively farmed land.
-Ongoing political battles have addressed not only the funding levels for these programs, but also considered the concept of conservation compliance – whether farmers should have to comply with conservation programs in order to receive money from other Farm Bill programs.
-In addition, critics have noted that programs like EQIP are being used to subsidize the factory farm industry by using taxpayer dollars to pay for factory farm pollution costs.
+Funding for Conservation Title programs has expanded in the 30+ years since its creation, and now includes land retirement programs like CRP and “working lands” programs like the Conservation Stewardship Program (CSP), which rewards farmers for establishing conservation practices on actively farmed land.
+This is a critical tool in the effort to mitigate climate change.
+But in the last two farm bills, funding for CSP has been decreased by half, restricting both farmer access to the program and its impact on climate mitigation.
+In addition, critics have noted that conservation programs like the Environmental Quality Incentives Program (EQIP) are working against their aim to integrate conservation into working lands by using taxpayer dollars to pay for factory farm pollution costs.

 - Environmental Quality Incentives Program (EQIP) splits the cost with farmers for projects like infrastructure or production practices that help the environment.